-Check-In Directions: You recently issued a Commercial Property Policy for your new client, Vance Refrigeration.
-In reviewing the policy, Bob Vance asks you about the Ordinance Or Law Coverage Endorsement.
-Match the coverage name to the correct type of coverage it provides.
+Check-In client asks y ecently issued a Commercial Property Policy for your new , Vance Refrigeration.
+In reviewing the policy, Bob Vance you about the Ordinance Or Law Coverage Endorsement.
+Match the age name to the correct type of coverage it provides.
 Coverage A Covers the costs of demolition of the undamaged portion of the property Coverage B Coverage C Covers the increased cost of construction expenses to repair/replace the property to comply with building/zoning code ordinances.
 Covers the loss of value of the undamaged portion of the existing property